-According to World Economic Forum's Global Competitiveness Report 2017-2018, financial market development in Netherlands is scored 84.6 out of maximum 100.0 and ranked 28th out of 138 analysed economies, trustworthiness and confidence of financial market is scored 4.6 (50th place).
+According to World Economic Forum's Global Competitiveness Report 2019, financial market development in Netherlands is scored 84.6 out of maximum 100.0 and ranked 17th out of 144 analysed economies.

 Chart 1.
 Financial Market Development in Netherlands.
 Source: WEF.

 Soundness of banks is scored 5.9 bringing Netherlands into the 18th place.